Jeremy D. Brown

 Haptic feedback, upper-limb prosthetics, surgical robotics, rehabilitation robotics, human-machine interaction.

-Dr. Brown, a graduate of the Atlanta University Center’s Dual Degree Engineering Program, has B.S. degrees in Applied Physics and Mechanical Engineering from Morehouse College and the University of Michigan, respectively.
-He then attained his M.S. and PhD degrees in Mechanical Engineering at the University of Michigan.
+Brown is a graduate of the Atlanta University Center’s Dual Degree Engineering Program, earning bachelor’s degrees in Applied Physics and Mechanical Engineering from Morehouse College and the University of Michigan, respectively.
+He received his MSE and PhD in Mechanical Engineering at the University of Michigan, where he worked on haptic feedback for upper-extremity prosthetic devices.
+Prior to joining Johns Hopkins in 2017, he was a postdoctoral research fellow at the University of Pennsylvania.

 - Ph.D.
 2014, Univ of Michigan Ann Arbor*